goma/goma/scripts/README.md

 * SuiteSparse
 * Trilinos w/SEACAS

 `build-goma-dep-trilinos-12.sh`: This script builds Trilinos 12.10.1
  with support for c++11 and expects gcc to be version 4.8.1 or greater.

-`build-goma-dep-trilinos-12-noc++11.sh`: This script builds with Trilinos 12.10.1 and disables support for c++11 to support older compilers.

-`build-TPL-experimental.sh`: This script is experimental, it uses OpenBLAS and stand-alone SEACAS.
-It appears that use of OpenBLAS affects solutions for certain types of problems.
-Proceed with caution.

 Dependencies for these scripts are: